hemzaz/nvidia-acceleration-on-ubuntu/README.md

 sudo bash build-all
 ```

-Or become root and run each script individually starting with `000-install-dependencies`.
+Or become root and run each script individually and orderly starting with `000-install-dependencies`.
+Finally, run `ldconfig`.

 ```bash
 sudo root